ceu-lang/pico-ceu/examples/race/README.md

 ### The ideia
 A way to identify the collisions between the obstacles (the pixels) and the car rectangle is identifying when an obstacle is inside the rectangle.

-ToDo: replace with a better image - unify in a single image
 ![](images/CarColiision.png)
 In other words, defining the CarTop, CarBottom, CarLeft and CarRight as in the figure above, we can check if a collision occurs checking if: